mk12/sicp/notes/text.md

       "Insufficient funds"))
 ```

-- This uses the `set!` special form, whose syntax is `(set! «name» «new-value»)`.
+- This uses the special form `(set! «name» «new-value»)` to change the value of `balance`.
-- Procedures names that end with a bang change the values of variables or of data structures.
-- The expression `(begin «exp1» «exp2» ... «expk»)` evaluates all the expressions in sequence and returns the value of the last.
+- The expression `(begin «exp1» «exp2» ... «expn»)` evaluates all the expressions in sequence and returns the value of the last one.
-- We made `balance` a global variable.
-It is much better to have it _encapsulated_ within `withdraw`, like so:
+- Instead of defining `balance` globally, we can _encapsulate_ it within `withdraw`:

 ```
 (define withdraw